South of France 8-Day Itinerary

 Day 1: Monaco

-Your French Riviera adventure begins in Monaco, the world's second-smallest country carved into cliffsides above the Mediterranean.
-Port Hercules hosts superyachts worth hundreds of millions, their gleaming hulls reflecting belle époque palaces.
-After midday embarkation and Champagne welcome, the crew guides you through the yacht while the Captain outlines the week ahead.
-The Monte Carlo Casino's beaux-arts façade has drawn royalty and celebrities since 1863.
-The Prince's Palace perches atop Le Rocher, offering panoramic views across the harbor where your yacht floats among the world's finest vessels.
-Larvotto Beach provides crystalline swimming, its imported sand testament to Monégasque perfectionism.
-As evening falls, the principality awakens with exclusive nightclubs and exotic cars purring through tunnels.
+Your French Riviera adventure begins in Monaco, the world's second-smallest country, carved into cliffsides that plunge toward the Mediterranean.
+Port Hercules sits below, hosting superyachts worth hundreds of millions.
+Their gleaming hulls reflecting belle époque palaces tier by tier up the hillside.
+Midday embarkation and Champagne welcome.
+The crew guides you through the yacht while the Captain outlines the week ahead.
+Above, the Prince's Palace perches higher still on top of Le Rocher, offering panoramic views across the entire principality and stuning view of the Côte d'Azur.
+Down at sea level, Larvotto Beach provides crystalline swimming on imported sand, testament to Monégasque perfectionism.
+Evening transforms the place.
+Nightclubs open in converted wine cellars, exotic cars purr through tunnels carved into living rock.

 Mooring Options: Port Hercules marina, Monaco Yacht Club, Fontvieille marina

-Activities: Noon embarkation at Port Hercules, Welcome Champagne and yacht tour, Lunch at Monte Carlo Hotel, Casino Square exploration, Prince's Palace visit, Larvotto Beach swimming, Sunset cocktails on deck
+Activities: Noon embarkation at Port Hercules, Welcome Champagne and yacht tour, Lunch at Monte Carlo Hotel or La Môme, Casino Square exploration, Prince's Palace visit, Shopping, Sunset cocktails on deck

 Day 2: Beaulieu-sur-Mer